hpcleuven/VscDocumentation/source/access/mfa_login.rst

 The first method, *without* an :ref:`SSH agent <SSH agent>`, is easier to get started with, but requires some repetitive steps with each connection, hence inconvenient on a long run.

-The second method, which incorporates an :ref:`SSH agent <SSH agent>`, initially requires extra steps for a one-time setup; but, this approach is more convenient in a long run, because user intervention is no longer needed per every connection (via terminal, SSH client, :ref:`Open OnDemand <ood_t2_leuven>`, or GUIs).
+The second method involves an :ref:`SSH agent <SSH agent>` and requires a few more steps to set up.
+This approach is however more convenient in the long run because a single authentication will suffice for multiple connections throughout the day, without further intervention.

 Below, we elaborate on these two approaches depending on whehter or not a user has configured an :ref:`SSH agent <SSH agent>`.